-When a system disturbance occurs, it is important to maintain a parallel operation throughout the PJM RTO and the adjacent interconnected Control Areas.
-Providing maximum assistance to the other Control Areas that are in trouble may prevent cascading of trouble to other parts of the interconnected system and assist in restoration of normal operation.
+When a system disturbance occurs, it is important to maintain a parallel operation throughout the PJM RTO and the adjacent interconnected Balancing Authorities.
+Providing maximum assistance to the other Balancing Authorities that are experiencing a system disturbance may prevent cascading to other parts of the interconnected system and assist in restoration of normal operation.
 If sufficient assistance cannot be obtained, the deficient system may need to provide load relief measures or ultimately face the loss of assistance being provided by its neighbors when separation occurs.
 The PJM RTO provides all possible assistance, including a 5% voltage reduction, provided the adjacent power system requesting assistance has already implemented a 5% Voltage Reduction.